Grant County, Arkansas

-Grant County, officially the County of Grant, is a county in the U.S. state of Arkansas.
+Grant County is a county in the U.S. state of Arkansas.
 Its population was 17,958 at the 2020 United States census.
 The county seat is Sheridan.
 Grant County is included in the Little Rock-North Little Rock-Conway metropolitan area.
 It is an alcohol prohibition or dry county.

 History

 Established on February 4, 1869, Grant County was named after of U.S. President-elect Ulysses S. Grant.

 Robert W. Glover, a Missionary Baptist clergyman who served in both houses of the Arkansas General Assembly (1905-1912) from Sheridan, introduced in 1909 the resolution calling for the establishment of four state agricultural colleges.
 His brother David Delano Glover was a state representative in the 1907 session and a member of the United States House of Representatives from 1929 to 1935, having been unseated in 1934 by Grant County native John Little McClellan who at the time was practicing law in Camden.
 McClellan later went on to become Arkansas's longest serving U.S. senator.